Yellow: Selected national and international flags

 Three of the ten most populous countries in the world (China, India and Brazil) have yellow or gold in their flag, representing about half of the world's population.
 While many flags use yellow, their symbolism varies widely, from civic virtue to golden treasure, golden fields, the desert, royalty, the keys to Heaven and the leadership of the Communist Party.
 In classic European heraldry, yellow, along with white, is one of the two metals (called gold and silver) and therefore flags following heraldic design rules must use either yellow or white to separate any of their other colors (see the rule of tincture and insignia).

 Flag of Belgium (1831).
 The yellow comes from the yellow lion in the coat of arms of the Duchy of Brabant, founded in 1183–84.

 Flag of Bhutan (1956).
 The Bhutan flag features Druk, the thunder dragon of Bhutanese mythology.
 The yellow represents civic tradition, the red the Buddhist spiritual tradition.

 Flag of Brazil (1889).
 The yellow color was inherited from the flag of the Empire of Brazil (1822–1889), where it represented the color of the House of Habsburg.

 Flag of Brunei (1956).
 In Southeast Asia yellow is the color of royalty. it is the color of the Sultan of Brunei, and also appears on the flag of Thailand and of Malaysia.

 Flag of Chad (1959).
 The color yellow here represents the sun and the desert in the north of the country.
 This flag is identical to that of Romania, except that it uses a slightly darker indigo blue rather than cobalt blue.

-Flag of the People's Republic of China (1949).
+Flag of China (1949).
 The four small gold stars represent the workers, peasants, urban middle class, and rural middle class.
 The large star represents the Chinese Communist Party.

 Flag of Colombia.
 The asymmetric design of the flag is based on the old Flag of Gran Colombia.
 The yellow color represents the golden treasure taken from Colombia over the centuries.